-These comfy house shoes are 'like wearing socks instead of slippers' — and they're down to $16
+These comfy house shoes are 'like wearing socks instead of slippers' — and they're down to $18

-Temperatures will be dipping soon, and if you have hard floors or feet that could always use some insulation, a pair of house shoes is in order.
-But not just any old house shoes — you'll want ones that won't slip around and won't fly off your feet.
+Temperatures are really starting to dip, and if you have hard floors or feet that could use some insulation, a pair of house shoes is in order.
+But not just any old house shoes — you'll want ones that won't slip around or fly off your feet.
 Bonus points if they're cute!
-These Scurtain Rubber-Soled Slippers check all the right boxes, with their all-encompassing slip-on design and grippy soles, which also make them great for outdoors.
-Plus, you can snag a pair for as low as $16 (down from $23) if you add 'em to your Amazon cart while they're on sale!
+These Scurtain Slippers check all the right boxes.
+Their all-encompassing slip-on design and grippy soles mean you can also wear them to the mailbox or while running the kids to school.
+Plus, you can snag a pair for as low as $18 if you add them to your Amazon cart while they're on sale.

-Wearing house shoes with an open design can lead to trips, slips and falls — but these topsellers will stay nice and secure around your whole foot.
+Wearing house shoes with an open design can lead to trips, slips and falls — but these top sellers will stay nice and secure around your feet.

 Why is it a good deal?

-We've never seen these kicks priced as low as they are now, so if you're even entertaining the idea of trying them out, we recommend pouncing while they're 30% off.
-You'll get so much wear out of them, whether you're staying cozy hanging around the house or throwing 'em on to go grocery shopping.
-And while prices vary depending on color and size, most styles won't run you more than $17.
+These slippers are priced just about as low as we've ever seen, so if you're even entertaining the idea of trying them out, we recommend pouncing while they're on sale.
+You'll get so much wear out of them, whether you're staying cozy hanging around the house or throwing them on to run errands.
+Though prices vary depending on color and size, many styles won't run you more than $21.

 Why do I need this?

-Ultra-thick slippers aren't for everyone — yes, they keep your feet warm, but too much of a good thing can have unwanted side effects (i.e. sweaty feet).
-What's great about Scurtain Rubber-Soled Slippers is that they're like the Goldilocks of house shoes; not too thin, but just thick enough to keep your dogs nice and cozy.
-One happy reviewer even said wearing them is "like wearing socks instead of slippers," thanks to their flexible design that engulfs the entire foot.
+Ultra-thick slippers aren't for everyone.
+Yes, they keep your feet warm, but too much of a good thing can have unwanted side effects (i.e., sweaty feet).
+What's great about Scurtain Slippers, though, is that they're like the Goldilocks of house shoes: not too thin, but just thick enough to keep your dogs nice and cozy.
+One happy reviewer even said wearing them is "like wearing socks instead of slippers," thanks to their flexible design that covers the entire foot.

-Speaking of flexible, these shoes easily fold up, making them perfect for bringing on trips.
-And should you plan on wearing them during outdoor adventures, you'll want to opt for one of the knitted mesh styles, which have breathable venting holes to increase airflow while you're camping, beaching or walking.
+Speaking of flexible, these shoes easily fold up, making them perfect for taking on trips.
+Reviewers say they're great for wearing on the airplane and navigating potentially sketchy hotel floors.
+Should you plan on wearing them during such adventures, you'll want to opt for one of the knitted mesh styles, which have breathable venting holes to increase airflow.

-That said, the fuzzier ones can be worn for quick errands or getting the mail, thanks to their nonslip soles.
 They also have soft, removable insoles to keep your feet comfily cushioned throughout the day.
-Plus, their secure fit is ideal for anyone who would rather not risk slipping or tripping, which is prone to happening with open-toed, sandal-like designs that can fly off at any moment!
+Plus, their secure fit is ideal for anyone who would rather not risk slipping or tripping, which is prone to happening with open-toed, sandal-like designs that can come off at any moment.

-With over 7,000 perfect ratings, there's no need to have cold feet when it comes to adding Scurtain Rubber-Soled Slippers to your cart.
+With more than 7,600 perfect ratings, there's no need to have cold feet when it comes to adding Scurtain Slippers to your cart.

 "They fit my feet securely," wrote a relieved reviewer.
 "I’m 74 and afraid of walking in flip-flops because I have fallen.
 These slippers make me feel secure when walking around the house.
 I will buy again."

 "They're just right for me," shared another satisfied shopper.
-"I wanted slippers with no raised heel ...
-Easy to slip on.
+"I wanted slippers with no raised heel. ...
+[These are] easy to slip on.
 Stay on well.
 The soles feel safe, outdoor suitable and not 'sticky.'
 I won't ever need another winter slipper.
 I see no reason not to wear them out for a quick grocery stop."

 "I really like these slippers, except for the insole sliding around when I move," explained another five-star customer.
 "So I took some fabric glue and glued the insole to the bottoms of the slipper and problem solved!"

 "So comfortable and warm!" exclaimed a final fan.
 "Definitely buying more of these!
-Great for working from home with cold floors ...
-I forget I'm wearing them and just leave the house to go shopping, lol."
+Great for working from home with cold floors. ...
+I forget I'm wearing them and just leave the house to go shopping."

 Now the only question is, which style do you choose?
 At these prices, grab a few!

-There's also a good chance you'll need to replenish your sock collection, especially now that sandal season is ending — we love these Adidas Athletic Cushioned Quarter Socks, which are currently on sale for just $3 a pair.
+There's also a good chance you'll need to replenish your sock collection, especially now that sandal season has ended.
+We love these Adidas Athletic Cushioned Quarter Socks, which are currently on sale for just $2 a pair.

 Sweaty feet, be gone!
 These highly rated socks are moisture-wicking and have arch compression.